Savannah River Site: Environmental remediation

+Major facilities and operations

-Former MOX fuel fabrication facility
+MOX fuel fabrication facility

-NNSA's Mixed Oxide Fuel Fabrication Facility under construction in 2010.
-The facility was never completed.

 In September 2000, the United States and Russia signed the Plutonium Management and Disposition Agreement.
 This agreement initially called for each country to dispose of 34 metric tons of surplus weapon-grade plutonium by converting it into mixed oxide fuel (MOX fuel) that can be irradiated once through in commercial nuclear power reactors or, in the case of the United States, to immobilize part of its plutonium in glass or ceramic, as well, for direct disposal in a deep geological repository.
 In the United States, both strategies would convert the surplus weapon-grade plutonium into forms that would meet the "Spent Fuel Standard" introduced by the National Academy of Sciences in 1994, meaning that the plutonium would be difficult to acquire and rendered unattractive for weapons use.

+Aerial view of the NNSA Mixed Oxide (MOX) construction site in September 2012.
+The facility was never completed.